xsf/xmpp-providers-website/content/apps.md

 title: Apps
 ---

+**If you are looking for an overview of available XMPP apps and their features, we recommend you to browse [xmpp.org/software](https://xmpp.org/software).**

 This website offers a curated list of XMPP providers.
 Users can choose one and register on it by using their web browsers.
 But some XMPP apps went a step further and integrated this list in their registration process.